 Configure the JIRA Service Desk Plugin for Integration with BeyondTrust Remote Support

-You must purchase this integration separately from both your BeyondTrust software and your JIRA Service Desk solution.
+You must purchase this integration separately for both your Remote Support software and your JIRA Service Desk solution.
 For more information, contact BeyondTrust sales.

-Now that you have configured JIRA Service Desk and the BeyondTrust Appliance, deploy and configure the JIRA Service Desk plugin.
-For additional information about working with the BeyondTrust Middleware Engine, please see the BeyondTrust Middleware Engine Configuration document.
+Now that you have configured JIRA Service Desk and the B Series Appliance, deploy and configure the JIRA Service Desk plugin.

 - Copy the provided plugin zip file to the server hosting the BeyondTrust Middleware Engine.

 - Unzip the plugin zip file to the Plugins folder in the directory where the BeyondTrust Middleware Engine is installed.